-What you need most from SMEs are relevant topics, meaty insights and useful takeaways.
-The prose that knits them all together into publishable content might be frosting on the cake.
-Rather than expect every SME to develop pieces start to finish, pair those who need it most with a writer who can turn their know-how into stories.
+What you need most from SMEs are relevant topics, meaty insights, and valuable takeaways.
+The prose that knits them all together into publishable content is icing on the cake.
+Rather than expect every SME to develop pieces from start to finish, pair those who need it most with a writer who can turn their know-how into stories.

 SMEs might be more willing to produce assets each quarter if all they need to do is be interviewed, inform the content, and review for accuracy once it’s written.